pieartsy/CreatiBot/README.md

 # CreatiBot
-A Discord bot that generates random palettes and gets random prompts.
+A Discord bot that generates random palettes.
+It used to generate random prompts before Reddit's API guidelines and verification process got a helluva lot stricter!

 For palette generation, it uses [colormind.io](http://colormind.io/api/)'s API, [thecolorapi.com](https://www.thecolorapi.com/), and [Pillow](https://python-pillow.org/) to create palettes and send them to the channel you've typed the command into.

-It also uses [reddit's API](https://www.reddit.com/dev/api) for the random prompts.
+It also used [reddit's API](https://www.reddit.com/dev/api) for the random prompts.

 * $palette to generate a random palette from colormind.io
 * $prompt to get a random prompt (out of the newest 50) from r/writingprompts